ropensci/roweb3/content/blog/2026-06-29-editor-tools/index.en.md

 Alternatively, you could also install the [`CSpell Bundled Dictionaries`](https://github.com/streetsidesoftware/vscode-cspell-dict-extensions#readme) instead.

-To configure this extension, I added a project-level `cspell.json` file which lists language overrides (to ensure `index.es.md` files go through the Spanish spellchecker, while `index.pt.md` files go through the Portuguese spellchecker, etc.), and dictionaries of words to consider 'correct'.
+To configure this extension, I added a project-level [`.cspell.json`](https://github.com/ropensci/roweb3/blob/main/.cspell.json) file which lists language overrides (to ensure `index.es.md` files go through the Spanish spellchecker, while `index.pt.md` files go through the Portuguese spellchecker, etc.), and dictionaries of words to consider 'correct'.

 These dictionaries are initially created by functions from my [promoutils](https://docs.ropensci.org/promoutils) package (an R package for all my rOpenSci community workflows).
 `wordlist_create()` creates a wordlist based on rOpenSci packages and author names, so they don't trigger the spell check if they aren't recognized.
 `wordlist_update()` updates this list with new names as we need.

+We keep these dictionaries in a [`.wordlists`](https://github.com/ropensci/roweb3/tree/main/.wordlists) folder.
 Names are stored in the `.wordlists/names.txt` file, and we also have a `.wordlists/words.txt` file which stores words which are considered correct in the rOpenSci context (like 'usecases').

 Finally, I include a list of globs for file paths we can ignore (I'm really not interested in spelling mistakes in the .git folder).